 Explore new and better ways of organising health and social care services to improve quality with this free CPD-certified course.

-The next cohorts of Quality Improvement in Healthcare: the Case for Change commences around 7 June and 13 September 2021.
+The next cohorts of Quality Improvement in Healthcare: the Case for Change commences around 13 September 2021.
 This is a free, six week course (that can be started at any time within six weeks of the course start date), developed and delivered by the West of England AHSN and University of Bath.
 Join hundreds of healthcare staff from around the world who have benefited from this training.

 What the programme offers

 Three hours of online study for six weeks will see you complete this CPD (Continuing Professional Development) certified training in Quality Improvement (QI) in healthcare.
 You will gain valuable insights into QI theory and effective tools you can put into immediate practice to deliver better and safer care for your patients.